cousingary/about-me/README.md

 ## Approach

 **Real-world first.** Every schema, every automation, every AI integration comes from operational deployment.
-I don't build just for theory — I build to solve actual problems in businesses I run or support.
+I don't build just for theory; I build to solve actual problems in businesses I run or support.

 **Measure outcomes.** The 110% Lazada lift is the result of proper web development and schema implementation measured over 6 months.
 If something doesn't produce measurable value, it gets descoped or rebuilt.